jamesssooi/fonty/README.md

 > fonty source list
 ```

+**Print a list of subscribed font sources.**

+This command shows a list of all subscribed sources, along with their IDs, update status, and number of available fonts.

 ---

 ```bash
 > fonty source update [OPTIONS]
 ```

+**Check all subscribed sources for available updates.**

+When font sources are subscribed to, a local copy of the source is downloaded into your computer, which will result in the local copy being outdated when the font source is updated.
+By default, **fonty** will automatically check for available updates periodically.
+This command however, offers you a way to force all sources to check for available updates.

 * **`f`/`--force`** `flag`
-    * If provided, force all sources to update and rebuild search index.
+    * If provided, force all sources to be redownloaded and rebuild the search index.